qutech/qupulse/doc/source/concepts/pulsetemplates.rst

 :class:`.SequencePulseTemplate` enables the user to specify a sequence of existing pulse templates (subtemplates) and modify parameter values using a mapping function.
 :class:`.RepetitionPulseTemplate` is used to simply repeat one existing pulse template a given number of times.
 :class:`.ForLoopPulseTemplate` is similar but allows a parametrization of the loop body with the loop index.
-One special pulse template is the :class:`.MappingPulseTemplate` which allows the renaming of channels and measurements as well as mapping parameters by mathematical expressions.
+One special pulse template is the :class:`.mapping_pulse_template.MappingPulseTemplate` which allows the renaming of channels and measurements as well as mapping parameters by mathematical expressions.

 In some cases, it is desired to write a pulse which partly consists of placeholder pulses.
 For this the :class:`.AbstractPulseTemplate` was included.